List of Digimon Adventure characters: Adventure protagonists

 Joe is an honor student and comes from a family of high-ranked professionals.
 He spends time studying to enter a high-ranked university and become a physician.
-Because he is the oldest, he feels responsible for their safety, but his indecisiveness means the group looks to others when making choices.
+Most people see him as just some nerd, however, he is known to be the one others can rely upon.
+Because he is the oldest of the DigiDestined, he feels responsible for their safety, but his indecisiveness means the group looks to others when making choices.
 He is partnered with Gomamon and holds the Crest of Reliability (誠実の紋章, Seijitsu no monshō).

 In Digimon Adventure 02, Joe is still studying to be a doctor and passes his responsibilities to Cody Hida.
 In the series' epilogue, Joe has become the Digital World's first doctor.
 He has a son, who has a Bukamon.

 In Digimon Adventure tri., Joe is reluctant to rejoin the DigiDestined, prioritizing his studies over fighting, but eventually finds the resolve to continue fighting.